holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

 * `RegisterDelete`: executed by the entry authorities for the _old_ entry creation and its entry to store metadata that tombstones the data.
-This opp collapses both the `RegisterDeletedEntryAction` and `RegisterDeletedBy` transforms into one.
+This opp collapses both the `RegisterDeletedEntryAction` and `RegisterDeletedBy` operations into one.
 It contains only the delete action.

     ```rust
     struct RegisterDelete {